junyoung-sim/tinyrv1/README.md

 ## FPGA Synthesis

-The following FPGA synthesis results (timing and resources) of the five-stage pipelined TinyRV1 processor.
+The following are FPGA synthesis results for the five-stage pipelined TinyRV1 processor.
 Refer to the `$TINYRV1/docs` directory for more.

 **Timing Analysis (Setup)**
 ```